Who Is Judge James L. Robart And Why Did He Block Trump's Immigration Order?

 Last year, Robart presided over a case alleging excessive force by Seattle police brought be the Obama administration's Justice Department.
 During a hearing, he used FBI statistics to note that police use of deadly force in cities in the U.S. involved 41 percent of black people, despite them being only 20 percent of the population living in those cities.

-Robart takes a breath and says, "black lives matter."
+Robart took a breath and said, "black lives matter."